Decision matrix examples: 7 steps to build yours fast

 6. Multiply the weighted score

-Once you’ve applied your rating scale and assigned a weight to each consideration, multiply the weight by each consideration.
-This ensures that the more important considerations are being given more weight, which will ultimately help you select the best agency.
+Once you've applied your rating scale and assigned a weight to each consideration, multiply the weight by each consideration.
+This ensures that the more important considerations receive greater weight, which will ultimately help you select the best agency.

 To continue our example, here's what it looks like when you apply the weighted scores to each consideration for each agency: